 Each talk is individually geared to your particular group and I rarely repeat the same session twice, but the list below will give you an idea of some previous lectures (and please note that even when discussing serious subjects, my presentations are fun, funny and engaging).

 Am I celebrating Diversity?
 Or am I part of the problem?
 What is a writer to do if you are interested in exploring cultural traditions outside of their own?
 Are you celebrating or exploiting, and where is the border between the two?

-Lipman Pike: America’s First Home Run King Learn about the earliest days of baseball and the events that led to the formation of the first professional league in 1871.
+Lipman Pike, Jews, and the beginnings of baseball.
+Learn about the earliest days of baseball and the events that led to the formation of the first professional league in 1871.
 Hear the true story of Lipman Pike, the Jewish boy who became the very first professional baseball player and America’s first Home Run King.

 How much Fiction can fit in a Non-Fiction Picture Book: Where do you draw the line between fact and interpretation?
 Or between story and history?